Tw1sm/tw1sm.github.io/_posts/2021-02-15-socks-relay.md

 Knowing this, lets test CME:
 ![CME Auth](/assets/posts/socks-relay/proxyauth-cme.png){: .mx-auto.d-block :}

-We have limited functionality with CME - `smbexec` may work, but `wmiexec` and `atexec` will fail since more than port 445 is used.
-But we could still obtain local account hashes with `--sam` and registry secrets with `--lsa` (we could also use `secretsdump.py` directly).
+We have limited functionality with CME; `smbexec` may work, but `wmiexec` and `atexec` will fail since more than port 445 is used.
+But, we could still obtain local account hashes with `--sam` and registry secrets with `--lsa` (we could also use `secretsdump.py` directly).
 We already established that the local account hashes won't help us much here, so lets check for LSA secrets:
 ![LSA](/assets/posts/socks-relay/proxyauth-lsa.png){: .mx-auto.d-block :}

 ### smbclient